-The current list of best selling mirrorless cameras is a mix of tried and tested systems that have been around for a while and a few high end systems that would be interest even pro photographers.
+The current list of best selling mirrorless cameras is a mix of tried and tested systems that have been around for a while and a few high-end systems that would be of interest even pro photographers.

 Canon and Nikon too, not willing to be left behind, have launched their own mirrorless systems.
 However, they are a far cry from the best selling mirrorless cameras offered by Sony and Panasonic.